concerto/concerto/README.md

 Misc Notes:

 * We use ImportMaps to manage JS deps.
 Add dependencies using a command like `bin/importmap pin @stimulus-components/dropdown`
+* Needs icons?
+Copy and paste SVG from https://heroicons.com/.

 ### Testing